DarkWebInformer/darknetlive/README.md

 # darknetlive

+This is a web scrape of Darknetlive.
+Incognito Market admin has removed the news page.
+This scrape has everything including the news.
+Something about me below..

 I am DarkWebInformer and I provide CTI from the #DarkWeb & #Clearnet.
 Ransomware, Darknet Markets, Threat Alerts, Breaches, and more!
 Inform your infosec team, if data has been exposed!

 You can find me on Twitter/X: @DarkWebInformer